I am an Assistant Professor of Statistics at the University of Georgia. Previously, I was a postdoctoral research fellow with Distinguished Professor

 advised by Professor Athanasios Kottas

-I will be joining the Department of Statistics as an Assistant Professor at the University of Georgia this August.
+and Professor Bruno Sansó.
 My research focuses on developing statistical and machine learning methods for inference and prediction

 from complex and dependent data.
 Methods development is strongly motivated by addressing real-world challenges, particularly in